blogdaren/PHPCreeper/Docs/README.md

 ## Usage: Depend On The PHPCreeper Application Framework
-Now, let's do the same job based on the Application Framework:
+Now, let's do the same job based on the PHPCreeper Application Framework:

 #### *Step-1：Download PHPCreeper-Application Framework*